ryangreay/StockNotifier/README.md

 $$
 \text{MACD Histogram} = \text{MACD Line} - \text{Signal Line}
 $$
 RSI is already a decent predictor of overbought/oversold conditions with values ranging from 0 to 100.
-Finally we will use volume.
+Finally, I will use volume.
 These features should provide good numbers for thresholding that occurs in the decision trees that are ensembled in Random Forests.
-For model selection we will use a Random Forest Classifier and fine tune the `n_estimators`, `max_depth`, and `max_features` hyperparameters with  Random Search in an attempt to get the most out of the model.
-Another problem we have with a lot of stocks is a very imbalanced data set with a large portion of the data being the positive movement class for small percentage thresholds and vice versa for large percentage thresholds.
+For model selection I will use a Random Forest Classifier and fine tune the `n_estimators`, `max_depth`, and `max_features` hyperparameters with  Random Search in an attempt to get the most out of the model.
+Another problem I have with a lot of stocks is a very imbalanced data set with a large portion of the data being the positive movement class for small percentage thresholds and vice versa for large percentage thresholds.
 For example, a 4% movement over a 12 hour period will be very rare.
 An example of this, Tesla over a 15 year period is 88%/12% for movement above the 3% threshold.
-To counter this, proper stock threshold configurations is important for maximizing potential gains, and we will consider using SMOTE to artificailly generate the less frequent class.
+To counter this, proper stock threshold configurations is important for maximizing potential gains, and I will consider using SMOTE to artificailly generate the less frequent class.
 Additionally, stratified sampling may be useful.
-In reality, the `/tune` endpoint does not use SMOTE, but does use stratified sampling with `RandomizedSearchCV` and we find decent performance.
+In reality, the `/tune` endpoint does not use SMOTE, but does use stratified sampling with `RandomizedSearchCV` and I find decent performance.

 ## Model Performance

 The main training and performance evaluation happens in the `/tune` endpoint.
-We use `RandomizedSearchCV` to fine tune the RF hyperparameters and found that these values below generally give us the best performance with some variance depending on the stock:
+I use `RandomizedSearchCV` to fine tune the RF hyperparameters and found that these values below generally give us the best performance with some variance depending on the stock:

 | n_estimators   | max_features  | max_depth  |
 |------------|------------|------------|